What kind of bike do I need?

-Will there be marshalls to direct me?
+Will there be marshals to direct me?

-There should be marshalls on the course to make traffic aware that a cycling event is taking place.
+There should be marshals on the course to make traffic aware that a cycling event is taking place.
 However, their role is NOT to tell you where to go.
 The onus is on the rider to know the course.
 You will receive information about the course with the start sheet.
 Make sure that you know where the course goes!

 Will I be overtaken?